Holic75/Baldurs-gate-dnd-3.5/README.md

 – At 1st level gets Armored Arcana: Light Armor Casting passive feat which removes chance of spell failure while casting arcane spells in light armor.
 At level 4 receives Armored Arcana: Chain Mail Casting, at level 8 Armored Arcana: Splint Mail Casting, at level 12 Armored Arcana: Plate Mail Casting and finally at level 16 Armored Arcana: Full Plate Mail Casting.
 – Can use Spontaneous Battlecasting.
 ```
-SPONTANEOUS BATTLE CASTING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into <PRO_HISHER> weapon(s) to get +1 on to hit and damage rolls per level of sacrificed spell for 10 seconds.
+SPONTANEOUS BATTLE CASTING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to get +1 on to hit and damage rolls per level of sacrificed spell for 10 seconds.
 ```
-– At 1st level chooses two domains that grant <PRO_HIMHER> access to additional spells, normally not available to Clerics of other domains.
+– At 1st level chooses one domain that grants her access to additional spells and abilities, normally not available to Clerics of other domains.
 – Hit Die: d7
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph vs. Breath Weapon, vs. Wand and vs. Spell
 NOTE: Gnomes can choose this class, but become Fighter/Illusionist/Clerics by default.
 Gnomes are the only race that can combine a specialist Mage class in a hybrid class.